UNOPS - INSABI

 25 projects to acquire and deliver hospitals, medical equipment, medicines, ambulances, laboratory supplies, feeding kits, inter alia, were conducted.

-In Mexico, this project will benefit 1.8+ million Mexicans across 8 states of the Mexican Republic, delivering 494 medical devices and 14 ambulances.
+In Mexico, this project benefits 1.8+ million people across 8 states of the Mexican Republic, delivering 494 medical devices and 14 ambulances.

 Medicine procurement in Latin America